atrsoftgmbh/atrshmlog/doc/layer_ruby.markdown

 in a client application.
 For some functions it didn't worked, and so some helper functions were needed.
 They are implemented in this file.

+Note:\n
+Because I didnt wanted to make objects explicit or classes I use the singleton functions here.
+If you think this is wrong or should be changed sent me a post card and i will do it - best with a small example how to do it.

 ###Loading the library

 You use it as always by